 Slime encourages the growth of moulds.
 Therefore, industrial or homemade slime must be stored under social conditions.
 The growth of mould may destroy the slime.
 You can store your slime in the freezer to prevent such from occurring.

 However, before storing it, ensure it is stored in an airtight container or plastic bag.
 Homemade slime can last for at least two months in the freezer.
-The mould growth shows that your slime is ineffective and should be disposed of carefully.
+The mold growth shows that your slime is ineffective and should be disposed of carefully.

 Disposing of slime is easy.
 Since it is non-biodegradable except for homemade slime, make sure you dispose of it responsibly.
-The most straightforward methods to dispose of it are cutting it in pieces, donating it, taking it to the local recycling centre, or taking good care of it so you can use it.
+The most straightforward methods to dispose of it are cutting it in pieces, donating it, taking it to the local recycling center, or taking good care of it so you can use it.
 Slime provides fun, especially for people who love art.
 Moreover, it is therapeutic and can relieve stress and other anxiety-related effects.

 Gemma Alexander has an M.S. in urban horticulture and a backyard filled with native plants.
 After working in a genetics laboratory and at a landfill, she now writes about the environment and recycling topics.